 The below is a listing of all the graduate courses offered in the Yale Astronomy Department.
-To search for current course listings by semester, please use Yale’s Online Course Information website.
+To search for current course listings by semester, please use Yale Course Search.

 ASTR 500: The Physics of Astrophysics

 Primarily for incoming students in the Ph.D. program in Astronomy.
 The basic physics and related mathematics needed to take the advanced graduate courses.
 Topics in mechanics, thermodynamics and statistical mechanics, fluid mechanics, special relativity, and electrodynamics with applications to astrophysical systems are covered.

 The stellar populations of our galaxy and galaxies of the Local Group.
 Topics include the properties of stars and star clusters, stellar evolution, and the structure and evolution of our galaxy.
 Taught in alternate years.

 ASTR 518: Stellar Dynamics